-The comparison can also be run on all supported platforms: Windows, Linux, MacOS and Solaris.
+The comparison can also be run on all supported platforms: Windows, Linux and MacOS.

 The first screen of the Schema Comparison Tool allows you to select the source and destination schemas or databases you want to compare.
 The database/schema to be compared can either be on a live database server or a file containing previously saved snapshot of a database/schema.

 To compare a database or schema on a live database server, select the 'Database/Schema' tab under 'Source' or 'Destination'.
 The tree control on the left hand side allows you to select 'source' database/schema of the comparison and the right side lets you pick the 'destination' database/schema.

 To compare a database or schema that you have earlier saved to a snapshot file, select the 'Snapshot' tab under 'Source' or 'Destination'.